School Issues for Foster Children

 Of course, there can be much more to the struggle than even those things listed here.
 It’s helpful to be prepared for the challenges a foster child might face.

 Creating a Family has many resources on School Issues for Foster Children.
-One of the more recently published that we think you will find particularly helpful is:
+A couple of more recently published resources that we think you will find particularly helpful are: